-By the time this Belfast-born actor won the hearts of American audiences in the Oscar-winning movie at the top of our list, he’d already been a staple on UK screens for nearly three decades.
-In honor of his thrilling, new SundanceTV series, THE HONORABLE WOMAN, here are his top 5 movies.
+By the time this Belfast-born actor won the hearts of American audiences in the Oscar-winning pic that tops our list, he’d already been a staple on UK screens for decades.

 Thanks to her unique and compelling on-screen presence, Maggie Gyllenhaal can be quite the scene-stealer.
 In honor of her thrilling new SundanceTV limited run series, THE HONORABLE WOMAN, we’ve picked her top five movies.
 Which is your favorite?

 Charming and forthright, J.D.
 Evermore is not much like his reticent RECTIFY character, Sheriff Carl Daggett.
 But he does have a lot of interesting things to say about family, whether or not he thinks Daniel’s guilty (and of what) and a scene with Arnold Schwarzenegger he’ll never forget.

 Q: Between takes, does the cast ever discuss whether they think Daniel (Aden Young) is actually guilty or not and if so, of what exactly?

 A: I can’t speak for all the cast, but yes, it’s been brought up a couple of times.
 Most of us think that he’s probably guilty of something, we just don’t know what.
 I keep going back and forth.
 With one script, I think my character thinks he’s guilty and the next I think he thinks he’s not.

 Q: You’ve played lawmen on shows ranging from Treme to True Detective–and of course on RECTIFY.
 If you weren’t an actor, any chance you’d be a cop?